Quantum Learning Boolean Linear Functions w.r.t. Product Distributions: Abstract

 \section{Abstract}

-The problem of learning Boolean linear functions from quantum examples w.r.t. the uniform distribution can be solved on a quantum computer using the Bernstein-Vazirani algorithm \cite{Bernstein.1993}.
+The problem of learning Boolean linear functions from quantum examples w.r.t.~the uniform distribution can be solved on a quantum computer using the Bernstein-Vazirani algorithm \cite{Bernstein.1993}.
 A similar strategy can be applied in the case of noisy quantum training data, as was observed in \cite{Grilo.20180410}.
-We employ the biased quantum Fourier transform introduced in \cite{Kanade.20180306} to develop quantum algorithms for learning Boolean linear functions from quantum examples w.r.t. a biased product distribution.
-Here, one procedure is applicable to any (except full) bias, the other gives a better performance but is applicable only for small bias.
-Moreover, we discuss the stability of the second procedure w.r.t. noisy training data and w.r.t. faulty quantum gates.
-The latter also enables us to solve a version of the problem where the underlying distribution is not known in advance.
-Finally, we prove lower bounds on the classical and quantum sample complexities of the learning problem and compare these to the upper bounds implied by our algorithms.
+However, extensions of these learning algorithms beyond the uniform distribution have not yet been studied.
+We employ the biased quantum Fourier transform introduced in \cite{Kanade.2019} to develop efficient quantum algorithms for learning Boolean linear functions on $n$ bits from quantum examples w.r.t.~a biased product distribution.
+Our first procedure is applicable to any (except full) bias and requires $\mathcal{O}(\ln (n))$ quantum examples.
+The number of quantum examples used by our second algorithm is independent of $n$, but the strategy is applicable only for small bias.
+Moreover, we show that the second procedure is stable w.r.t.~noisy training data and w.r.t.~faulty quantum gates.
+This also enables us to solve a version of the learning problem in which the underlying distribution is not known in advance.
+Finally, we prove lower bounds on the classical and quantum sample complexities of the learning problem.
+Whereas classically, $\Omega (n)$ examples are necessary independently of the bias, we are able to establish a quantum sample complexity lower bound of $\Omega (\ln (n))$ only under an assumption of large bias.
+Nevertheless, this allows for a discussion of the performance of our suggested learning algorithms w.r.t.~sample complexity.
+With our analysis we contribute to a more quantitative understanding of the power and limitations of quantum training data for learning classical functions.\\